bloodbee/website/content/posts/2020-12-16-product-creation-framework.md

 #### 1) Simple & minimalist version

 KISS principle (Keep It Simple and Stupid).
+Try to keep your first version with less functionalities, but good one.

 Iterate fast and often.